zicstardust/spotify-rpm-packager/README.md

 A tool that automates the creation of RPM packages for Spotify.
 It downloads the latest Spotify release from debian repository, applies necessary adjustments for system compatibility, and bundles everything into a clean RPM package ready for installation on RPM-based Linux distributions such as Fedora and RHEL derivatives.

+Includes a repository web server for automatic Spotify updates.

 Designed for simplicity and reliability, this generator helps users maintain up-to-date Spotify installations without relying on outdated repositories.

 [GitHub](https://github.com/zicstardust/spotify-rpm-packager)

+## If you don't want to run a repository web server, [just directly install the generated RPMs](https://github.com/zicstardust/spotify-rpm-packager/releases)

 ## Container